Policy Number: 115

 F. Notification of Completion of Probationary Service

-On completion of a probationary period, not later than August 31 of the eighth year of probationary service and following formal review, all non-tenured, tenure-track faculty will receive notice that:
+Not later than August 1 of the eighth year of probationary service and following formal review, all non-tenured, tenure-track faculty will receive notice that:

-- the subsequent academic year will be the terminal year of employment.
+- the subsequent (ninth) academic year will be the terminal year of employment.

 G. Advancing Candidacy

 The specific procedures for making recommendations on granting tenure will vary in detail from one school to another.
 However, any tenure-track faculty member may initiate candidacy for tenure prior to his or her eighth probationary year.

 An individual who aspires to tenure should follow the procedure within his or her school.
 (Refer to Section B. School Guidelines, above.)
 The candidate has the option to advance his or her candidacy through all levels of consideration, even if there is a negative outcome at a particular level.
 These levels of consideration include the following: (1) the department chair and department committee (when appropriate), (2) the school appointment, promotion and tenure committee, (3) the dean, and (4) the UAPTC.

 Once the candidacy has advanced beyond the departmental level, the dean is responsible for informing the candidate of the status of his or her tenure considerations at the school and the UAPTC levels..